Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 #### Garbage Collection

-If we had infinite storage, we could just keep accumulating values in the database forever.
+If we had infinite cheap storage, we could just keep accumulating values in the database forever.
 However, practical concerns of storage limits will probably make this infeasible for most Peers.

 Peers are only strictly required to maintain: